charbdesigner101/hydra/content/_index.md

 ---
-title: This issn't working..... another title
+title: ...

-description: Track and optimize your sales team in real time...sdfsdfdsfvbhfhfghgh
+description: Track and optimize your sales team in real time...sdfsdfdsfvbhfhfghgh hello
 type: This is a banner
 _enabled_editors:
   - visual